 When it comes to weight loss, calories are important.
-And thanks to only 16 calories per one-cup serving, cucumbers are a great food to aid in weight loss.
-They can fill you up, without adding many calories to your day.
-As discussed, they also contain loads of healthy vitamins to give your body a healthy dose of nutrients which is key for losing weight in a healthy way.
+And thanks to only 16 calories per one-cup serving, cucumbers are a great food to aid in weight loss!
+They can fill you up without adding many calories to your day.
+They also contain loads of essential vitamins to give your body a healthy dose of nutrients which is key for losing weight in a healthy way.

 Any vegetable high in water content will be able to promote healthy digestion by keeping you hydrated.
-However, cucumbers, particularly their skin contains insoluble fiber which helps to add bulk to your stool and aid in the clean-out process.
-And though this subject is one typically kept private, everyone knows just how important healthy digestion is!
+Cucumber skin contains insoluble fiber which helps to add bulk to your bowel movements and aid in the clean-out process.

 5. Reduce Blood Sugar Levels

 Cucumbers have been shown to be especially beneficial for diabetics as they’ve been shown to reduce blood sugar levels.
-Cucumbers have an index of 15 on the glycemic index scale (anything under 55 is considered low).
-Their fiber content also slows down the digestion of carbohydrates and sugars which in turn reduces blood sugar levels.
+Cucumbers have a low glycemic index, and their fiber content also slows down the digestion of carbohydrates and sugars which can reduce blood sugar levels.

 Eating a wide variety of fruits and vegetables is one of the best things you can do to stay healthy and reduce your risk of cancer.
-Cucumbers, in particular, are a member of the Cucurbitaceae family and contain high levels of these nutrients which may help in preventing cancer.
-They also contain fisetin (mentioned earlier), caffeic acid, and lutein which have all been shown to reduce cancerous symptoms.
+Cucumbers contain high amounts of Cucurbitacin B (CuB), which is a naturally occurring plant compound that may have an effect on cancer cells.
+Specifically, it is thought to help fight liver, breast, lung, and prostate cancer.

 7. Reduce Inflammation

 Inflammation in the body can lead to a whole host of problems.
 But thankfully there are plenty of foods that can combat inflammation, namely cucumbers.
-This is due to the presence of polyphenols called lignans.
-Cucumbers can reduce inflammation externally too when used directly on the skin (more on that below).
+This is due to the presence of phytonutrients such as flavonoids, lignanes, and triterpenes, which offer anti-inflammatory benefits.

 9. Diminish Bad Breath

-Got a case of bad breath?
+No one enjoys a case of bad breath!
 Instead of reaching for a piece of gum, you can actually grab a slice of cucumber.
 Cucumbers’ high water concentration prevents dry mouth and the crunchy texture can help eliminate odor-causing bacteria by removing food particles and plaque and stimulating saliva production.